T4 Test (Thyroxine): Meaning, Levels, Symptoms, Normal Range & Complete Guide

 Causes of High T4 Levels

-High T4 levels indicate excessive thyroid hormone production or excess hormone in the bloodstream.
+High T4 levels reflect increased thyroid hormone availability in the bloodstream.

 Common Causes